What Is The Value Of X 50 100

 Solving for x: A Step-by-Step Approach

 To find the value of 'x', we need to isolate it on one side of the equation.
-This involves applying inverse operations.
-The inverse operation of multiplication is division.
+Consider this: this involves applying inverse operations.
+Still, the inverse operation of multiplication is division.
 Since 'x' is being multiplied by 50, we can isolate 'x' by dividing both sides of the equation by 50.
-Let's break it down step-by-step:

 Verifying the Solution